Last Updated 14 Aug 2024

 If you’re targeting an older audience, however, you might want to use a more subdued color palette and more traditional fonts.

-Settling on a few aesthetic options before starting the hiring process can save you a lot of time on revisions later.
+Settling on a few aesthetic options before starting the ATS hiring process can save you a lot of time on revisions later.

 3. Prepare a standardized contract